linera-io/linera-protocol/CONTRIBUTING.md

 ## Snapshot tests

-Several crates (`linera-rpc`, `linera-views-derive`, and others) use [`insta`](https://insta.rs/) to manage snapshot tests and ensure output or RPC formats don't unintentially change.
+Several crates (`linera-rpc`, `linera-views-derive`, and others) use [`insta`](https://insta.rs/) to manage snapshot tests and ensure output or RPC formats don't unintentionally change.
 If you've deliberately changed the output of one of these crates, and the test fails, you can use `cargo insta review` to update the staged snapshot, or manually move the `.snap.new` file into place.
 See the [`insta` documentation](https://insta.rs/docs/quickstart/) for more information.